blablatov/mtls-grpc-gateway/README.md

-## Service and Client of gRPC via mTLS. gRPC-gateway
+## Service and Client of gRPC via mTLS. gRPC-gateway.
+Rest.
+Redis

 ### Building and Running Service